Serving Marin County Since 1958

 1989 |

-New state and federal regulations governing landfill management went into effect, requiring significant investments by operators to meet the new standards |
+New state and federal regulations governing landfill management went into effect, requiring significant investments by operators to meet the new standards.
+Waste Management (future owner of Redwood Landfill) working closely with Assembly Member Byron Sher, supported the passage of AB 939, the nation’s first mandatory recycling law. |

 1991 |

-Smith sold Redwood Landfill to Sanifill.
-Shortly thereafter, USA Waste of California purchased Sanifill. |
+Smith sold Redwood Landfill to Sanifill, Inc. |

 1994 |

-Temporary permit to Redwood Landfill received begin recycling fill materials.
+Redwood Landfill received temporary permit to begin recycling fill materials.
 It was a leader in helping Marin comply with the new state recycling mandates. |

 1996 |

+USA Waste of California purchased Sanifill, Inc. including ownership of Redwood Landfill.
 Redwood instituted additional diversion activities, including composting of yard waste, grinding of concrete and asphalt for base rock and gravel and setting aside metals and appliances delivered by self-haulers for recycling. |

 2003 |